 In a space that is 100 to 150 square feet, an AC with 5000 BTU is the right size.
 For 150 to 250 square feet of room, an AC with 6000 BTU will cool the place up.

-Bigger rooms at 700 to 1000 square feet will be cooled by AC with 18000 BTU, while 1000 to 1200 square feet halls will require an air conditioning unit with 21000 BTU.
+AC will cool bigger rooms at 700 to 1000 square feet with 18000 BTU, while 1000 to 1200 square feet halls will require an air conditioning unit with 21000 BTU.
 Buying a suitable unit for your room size with make it much easier to cool the space.

 See more related content in our article about the types of home cooling system here.